kiljee/MEAN-STACK-generator/README.md

         $ python entity_codegen.py

-  This will produce Java files `Address.java` and `Person.java` in `srcgen` folder that corresponds to entities from the Person model.
+  This will produce Mean Stack app with backend in `srcgen` and the frontend in front-gen. install MongoDB
+  -srcgen
+  npm install
+  -front-gen
+  bower install

 # jsdProject